The scientific and medical conferences using creative breakout sessions to boost engagement.

 A breakout session for small-group learning on the go.

-Breakout sessions are a nice excuse to sneak some stress-reducing activities into your programme, such as taking the learning outdoors.
+Breakout sessions are a nice excuse to sneak some stress-reducing activities into your conference programme, such as taking the learning outdoors.
 The American Society of Nuclear Cardiology used Walk and Learn breakout sessions at its conference in San Francisco to ensure delegates saw the sights and explored the host city while acquiring knowledge on the go.

 These walking tours allowed delegates to take part in intelligent discussions of the field’s hot topics, while enjoying San Francisco’s sweet and savoury attractions.
 Each session’s discussion was tailored to the group’s interests.
 And attendees sampled dim sum and watched as fortune cookies are made, while enjoying the collegial environment of a small group discussion